firecracker-microvm/firecracker/FAQ.md

 ### Who uses Firecracker today and how will they use Firecracker?

-Firecracker is for service owners running containers and functions-based services.
-Service owners will be able to launch containers via familiar interfaces such as containerd and OCI runtime interface which can automatically create micro-VMs to sandbox containerized applications.
-AWS Lambda and AWS Fargate are built on Firecracker.
+Today, AWS Lambda and AWS Fargate are built on Firecracker.
+In the future, we plan to enable users to launch micro-VM backed containers via familiar interfaces such as containerd.

 ### Is Firecracker compatible with the container ecosystem such as Kubernetes, Docker, Kata containers?

-The Firecracker community will explore integration and collaboration with Kubernetes, containerd, Docker, and Kata Containers, with the goal of enabling Firecracker to be seamlessly integrated with the container ecosystem.
+The Firecracker team is exploring integration and collaboration with Kubernetes, containerd, Docker, and Kata Containers, with the goal of enabling Firecracker to be seamlessly integrated with the container ecosystem.